How to Grow Watermelon for Beginners

 What You Need to Grow Watermelon

-You’ll want to plan ahead when planting watermelons.
-First, check the seed packet for your chosen variety to see how many days they need to reach maturity.
-This can determine when you plant.
+#1.
+Check the seed packet for your chosen variety to see how many days it needs to reach maturity.
+This can determine when you plant so you have your harvest ready to pick at the right time.

 When to Plant Watermelon